longuyen97/delaunay-triangulator/README.md

  */
 function BowyerWatson (pointList)
    triangulation := []
-   find super-triangle by finding minX, minY, maxX, maxY of the pointList and create triangle that is way bigger than those 4. add super-triangle to triangulation for each point in pointList do
+   find super-triangle which is so big that it encloses every original point add super-triangle to triangulation

+   for each point in pointList do
       badTriangles := []
       for each triangle in triangulation do